Tennessee Nursing Colleges, Degrees & Licenses

 The Cumberland University Jeanette C. Rudy School of Nursing offers a bachelor of science in nursing degree program.
 The program was ranked first in Tennessee in 2021 based on its NCLEX pass rate.

-The BSN track curriculum features a requirement of 1,080 clinical hours and experiential and service learning such as transcultural learning abroad nursing trips, using state-of-the-art human simulators, and participation in community health fairs designed to promote wellness in middle Tennessee.
+The BSN track curriculum features a requirement of 1,080 clinical hours and experiential and service learning, such as transcultural learning abroad nursing trips, using state-of-the-art human simulators, and participation in community health fairs designed to promote wellness in middle Tennessee.
 Graduates may work in many nursing specialty areas, including flight nursing, palliative care, telehealth, informatics, midwifery, and forensics.

 • Location: Lebanon, TN